cuba-platform/ldap-addon/README.md

 ## Testing LDAP Matching Rules

 After creating all required matching rules, it is possible to test them right from *LDAP Matching Rule Screen*.
-For this purpose, enter a user login in the corresponding field and click *Test rules*.
+For this purpose, enter a user login in the corresponding field and click *Test Rules*.

 After that, the applied matching rules and roles are displayed in the corresponding tables.
 This functionality is useful if it is required to find out whether a rule was applied correctly.